Updated September 26, 2021

 - The bank officer might ask for proof that you’re an OFW (passport, foreign ID, job contract, etc.).

-- If you’re an OFW dependent, the bank officer might ask for any recent receipt of foreign remittance.
+- If you’re an OFW dependent, the bank officer might ask for a receipt of recent foreign remittance from your family member or relative abroad.

 - You will be issued a passbook and ATM debit card